-Complete that are account for your What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Outpatient diagnostic tests and therapeutic services and supplies (continued) Diagnostic radiology services 20% of the total allowed amount for Medicare-covered diagnostic radiology services (such as MRIs, CT, CAT, SPECT, and PET scans as well as Nuclear Cardiology).
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Outpatient diagnostic tests and therapeutic services and supplies (continued) Diagnostic radiology services 20% of the total allowed amount for Medicare-covered diagnostic radiology services (such as MRIs, CT, CAT, SPECT, and PET scans as well as Nuclear Cardiology).
 The maximum copay applies if you receive multiple services at the same location on the same day.
-Diagnostic radiology services 30% of the total allowed amount for Medicare-covered diagnostic radiology services (such as MRIs, CT, CAT, SPECT, and PET scans as well as Nuclear Cardiology) when using your POS benefit.
+Diagnostic radiology services 30% of the total allowed amount for Medicare-covered diagnostic radiology services (such as MRIs, CT, CAT, SPECT, and PET scans as well as Nuclear Cardiology).
 The maximum copay applies if you receive multiple services at the same location on the same day.

-Services that are covered for you What you must pay when you get these services In-Network Point-of-Service (POS) Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
-Prior authorization may be required. \$350 copay per stay for Medicare-covered Prior authorization may be required.
-30% of the total allowed amount for Medicare- For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
+Outpatient hospital observation Prior authorization may be required.
+Prior authorization may be required.
+Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
+For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
-When a physician orders observation care, the patient's status is considered outpatient. observation services. covered observation services when using your POS benefit.
+When a physician orders observation care, the patient's status is considered outpatient. \$385 copay per stay per stay for Medicare-covered observation services.
+30% of the total allowed amount per stay for Medicare-covered observation services.

+Somines that are severed for you What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS)

+Outpatient hospital observation (continued)

+We may receive a bill from both healthcare facilities and doctors for a procedure.
+To receive the best benefit, both the healthcare facility and the doctor(s) should be in-network with your plan.

 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.

 Both inpatient and outpatient services may apply to one hospital stay.

-You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
+If You Have Medicare - Ask!
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.